gaperton/Type-R/docsource/11_Mixins.md

 ### `decorator` @mixins( mixinA, mixinB, ... ) class X ...

-Merge mixins to the class definition.
+Merge specified mixins to the class definition.
 Both plain JS object and class constructor may be used as mixin.
 In the case of the class constructor, missing static members will copied over as well.

 ```javascript
     import { mixins, Events } from 'type-r'